Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 Calle Ocho is the main street in Little Havana and the epicentre of all activity.
 This should be the focal point of any visit to the neighbourhood, as it is packed with bars, bakeries, cafes, museums, shops and music venues.

-The best way to explore Little Havana is with a locally run tour, such as with Urban Adventures.
+The best way to explore Little Havana is with a locally run tour.
 I learnt about the fascinating history of the area, and how thousands of Cubans came to Miami after the Revolution in 1959 to seek a better life.
 Today they are joined in Miami by dozens of other nationalities from other Central and South American nations.

 Other than the below, a lot of the best things to do in Little Havana revolve around food and drink, and sampling the best of the Cuban cuisine!